-1. First successful flight of Falcon 1
+1. The first successful flight of Falcon 1

 On its fourth launch, however, in September 2008, the Falcon 1 successfully reached orbit, making it “the first privately developed liquid-fuel rocket to reach Earth's orbit,” according to SpaceX.